Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 Concept standardization

-We map roughly 12,000 raw XBRL tags to ~200 canonical concepts.
-Mappings are versioned in a taxonomy_guide table that ships with every Parquet bucket — so you can audit every transformation we apply.
+We map 11,966 raw XBRL tags to 292 canonical concepts.
+Definitions are versioned in a taxonomy_guide table that ships with every Parquet bucket — so you can audit every transformation we apply, and unmapped tags fall through to a labelled Other rather than being silently dropped.

 Worked example: Revenue